LearnPress/learnpress/readme.txt

 == Changelog ==

 = 2.0.5 =
++ Added "Coming Soon" courses
++ Added duration for questions
++ Improved lightbox in order editor to add items into the order
 + Fixed lesson 404 in course popup
++ Fixed issue with duration of quiz larger than 10 hours
++ Fixed quiz finish immediately after starting
++ Fixed js error in global.js
++ Fixed lesson does not load in popup
++ Fixed some functions/keywords does not support in PHP < 5.3
++ Fixed conflict with WPML make course become 404
++ Fixed PHP notice in multisites by using a property has deprecated
++ Removed hardcode wp-content
++ Removed heading title in tabs overview and curriculum

 = 2.0.4 =
 + Improved LearnPress statistic